The value of data in fundraising

 The goal is to get your team excited, with the added bonus of strengthening your relationship with supporters.
 A great example of this can be seen with UK charity Marie Curie, who have encouraged its team to champion data by appointing a dedicated fundraising monitoring and evaluation officer.

-This post first appeared as a Tech Trust blog.
+This post first appeared as a Charity Digital blog.